 The Rules are prepared in accordance with the Law on Natural Gas of the Republic of Lithuania, Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a Network Code on Gas Balancing of Transmission Networks (hereinafter - the Network Code), Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005.

-The Rules shall regulate the rights and obligations and relationship between the Transmission System Operator, the Transmission Network Users (hereinafter - the Network Users) and other market participants trading in gas under bilateral sale and purchase contracts and (or) on the trading platform (Gas Exchange) at the Lithuanian virtual trading point (hereinafter - the market participants involved in balancing the transmission system), distribution system operators, and trading platform operator involved in balancing the transmission system.
+The Rules shall regulate the rights and obligations and relationship between the Transmission System Operator, the Transmission Network Users (hereinafter - the Network Users) and other market participants trading in gas under bilateral sale and purchase contracts and (or) on the trading platform (Gas Exchange) at the Lithuanian virtual trading point (hereinafter - the market participants), distribution system operators, and trading platform operator involved in balancing the transmission system.

-The primary responsibility for gas balancing falls on market participants involved in balancing the transmission system that must offset the amount of gas off-taken from the transmission system by injecting the same amount of gas into the transmission system during the balancing period.
+The primary responsibility for gas balancing falls on market participants that must offset the amount of gas off-taken from the transmission system by injecting the same amount of gas into the transmission system during the balancing period.

 The ultimate responsibility for the balanced transmission system operation falls on a Transmission System Operator.
-Its justified instructions for balancing of gas flow to market participants involved in balancing the transmission system, and to distribution system operators shall be required.
+Its justified instructions for balancing of gas flow to market participants, and to distribution system operators shall be required.

 Consumers for which supply companies deliver gas to the consumer’s system shall not be involved in balancing the transmission system.
 A supply company shall deliver gas to these users to a delivery point provided for in the sale and purchase and service contract (s).
 In this case, the supply company shall be the Network User.

-If the market participant, involved in balancing the transmission system, fails to balance the amount of gas, he pays imbalance charge to the Transmission System Operator, if a market participant, involved in balancing the transmission system, has caused lack of gas in the transmission system or the Transmission System Operator pays imbalance charge to him, if a market participant involved in balancing the transmission system has caused the surplus of gas in the transmission system, by applying balancing prices calculated according to the provisions of the Daily Imbalance Charge Calculation Methodology, presented in Annex 1 to the Rules, and take measures to maintain the balance in the transmission system.
+If the market participant fails to balance the amount of gas, he pays imbalance charge to the Transmission System Operator, if a market participant has caused lack of gas in the transmission system or the Transmission System Operator pays imbalance charge to him, if a market participant has caused the surplus of gas in the transmission system, by applying balancing prices calculated according to the provisions of the Daily Imbalance Charge Calculation Methodology, presented in Annex 1 to the Rules, and take measures to maintain the balance in the transmission system.

 All the transmission system operated by the Transmission System Operator shall be one balancing zone.

-Market participants in balancing the transmission system must comply with the requirements of the Rules and enter into contracts with the Transmission System Operator in which the following balancing conditions shall be specified:
+Market participants must comply with the requirements of the Rules and enter into contracts with the Transmission System Operator in which the following balancing conditions shall be specified:

 Network Users shall comply with the balancing conditions under the provisions set out in the contracts for gas transmission services;

-Supply companies and other market participants involved the transmission system before buying and (or) selling gas must enter into balancing contracts with the Transmission System Operator.
+Supply companies and other market participants before buying and (or) selling gas must enter into balancing contracts with the Transmission System Operator.

 The Rules shall not apply to: